Divorce Mediation Attorney in Union, New Jersey

-Union, New Jersey divorce attorney John B. D’Alessandro has experience representing people who are going through divorce mediation.
+Union, New Jersey divorce mediation attorney John B. D’Alessandro has experience representing people who are going through divorce mediation.
 Mediation can be preferable to the traditional adversarial court process, especially in a divorce.
 Using mediation in a divorce can have all of the following advantages: it can help to preserve the family’s harmony; it can protect children from conflict and stress; it is confidential; it is time and cost effective; and it can offer solutions that may not be available in traditional court rulings.
 To achieve success through mediation, you need an attorney who understands mediation to represent you and guide you through the process.
-Contact John B. D’Alessandro, an experienced attorney who can help you through your divorce and divorce mediation.
+Contact John B. D’Alessandro, an experienced divorce lawyer who can help you through your divorce and divorce mediation.

 Mediation Helps Couples Resolve Disagreements on Divorce Issues